jreybert/vimagit/README.md

 #### magit#show_magit()

 Function to open magit buffer.
+This buffer will handle the git repository including focused file.
+It is possible to handle multiple git repositories within one vim instance.

 It takes 3 parameters:
   * orientation (mandatory): it can be
       - 'v', curent window is split vertically, and magit is displayed in new